Have you ever had the experience of waking up inside a dream where you’re still asleep but you suddenly realize that you are actually dreaming?

 Generally, you will only remember your last dream before you wake up but with practice, you can remember up to 4 or 5 dreams a night.
 It is also a good idea to remind yourself of your intentions and get yourself into the spirit of your dreams by reading through your dream journal at bedtime (you will notice many recurring dreams themes and archetypes if you pay attention).

-From my experience teaching lucid dreaming in my Flow Experience Design training, most of my students who do this consistently achieve a lucid dream in a week or two (but only the ones who stick with the process).
+From my experience teaching lucid dreaming in my Flow Experience Design training, most of my students can achieve their first lucid dream in a week by consistently following the practices in this lucid dreaming guide.

 If you’re struggling with dream recall, keep in mind that getting plenty of sleep is the first step to good dream recall (more than the average person).
 Your first dream of the night is typically the shortest, perhaps only 10 minutes in length, while after 8 hours of sleep, your dream periods can stretch up to 60 minutes.